CrypticSignal/AV-converter/README.md

 **Added the ability to download a YouTube video or just the audio.
 [19/03/2020]**

-Feel free to submit a pull request if you would like to suggest/improve something.

 https://freeaudioconverter.net - convert an audio file to another format or extract the audio from a video.
 Many file formats supported and high quality encoders are used.
 Easy to use and no software to download.
 FFmpeg is used as well as the following encoders:

 MP3 - LAME v3.100. https://lame.sourceforge.io/